gitmylo/audio-webui/readme/bark/how_bark_works.md

 ### Method 1:
 **Pre**: It looks like bark uses [AudioLM](https://github.com/lucidrains/audiolm-pytorch) for the semantic tokens!
 I'm not sure if they use a different model though.
 I'll have to test that.
 But if they don't use a pre-trained model.
 I can do step 2.

+No, it doesn't look like i can find a model, i did succeed in creating same-size vector embeddings, but the vectors use the wrong tokens.

+### Method 2:
+**Pre**: What if instead of training a whole model, i only create a quantizer based on a bunch of data?